ethikz/guidelines/js-coding-guidelines.md

 let MilleniumFalcon = new Object();
 ```

-All modules within the Lexicon will use the [Definitive Module Pattern](https://github.com/tim-montague/Definitive-Module-Pattern).
+All modules within will use the [Definitive Module Pattern](https://github.com/tim-montague/Definitive-Module-Pattern).
 Within these modules, functions are grouped in to `_public` and `_private` objects which are `const` variables that do not follow the above conventions.

 The `_private` object stores methods that should not be publicly accessible.
 The `_public` object stores methods that are publicly accessible.
 ```js